-Absecon Lighthouse, Rhode Island Ave. between Pacific and Atlantic Aves.
-Has been here since the Civil War era.
+The Absecon Lighthouse has been here since the Civil War era.
 The lighthouse still works, and for a small charge you can climb the 228 steps to the top for a beautiful view of Atlantic City.
 The recreated lighthouse keepers cottage on the first floor is a museum and gift shop, and is available at no charge.

 If you look out from the docks at Gardner’s Basin, New Hampshire Ave. and the bay, to the houses across the way, you’ll see a couple of the original “boat houses” that have docks under them where rum runners could unload their cargo in privacy.
 Some of them had speakeasies on the level above the docks.

-The Irish Pub, a turn-of-the-century building on St. James Place, was a speakeasy during Prohibition, operating under a different name.
+A turn-of-the-century building on St. James Place, The Irish Pub was a speakeasy during Prohibition, operating under a different name.
 Above the Pub is an inn where it is rumored that legendary labor leader Samuel Gompers held union meetings in the early days of the AFL.

-Lucy the Elephant, a few miles south in Margate (originally South Atlantic City) was built by a real estate mogul as a roadside attraction to lure prospective land buyers.
+A few miles south in Margate (originally South Atlantic City), Lucy The Elephant was built by a real estate mogul as a roadside attraction to lure prospective land buyers.
 The six-story elephant is rumored to have been used by rum-runners to signal boats in the ocean – a red light in her eyes if they should stay in the ocean, a green light if it was safe to come ashore.

-Renault Winery in nearby Egg Harbor City (about 20 minutes from Atlantic City) managed to stay open during Prohibition by obtaining special permission to provide its products in a “medicinal” form.
+In nearby Egg Harbor City (about 20 minutes from Atlantic City), the Renault Winery managed to stay open during Prohibition by obtaining special permission to provide its products in a “medicinal” form.
 It was sold in a form that you added water to for a curative drink.
 It is still in operation today, producing award-winning wines, and the complex now includes restaurants, a small hotel and a golf course.

-Atlantic City Free Public Library, Tennessee and Pacific Aves., has a special photo exhibit of Prohibition-era Atlantic City and the Heston Room houses extensive archives from Atlantic City’s past.
+Located at Tennessee and Pacific Aves., the Atlantic City Free Public Library has a special photo exhibit of Prohibition-era Atlantic City and the Heston Room houses extensive archives from Atlantic City’s past.